misingo255/misingo255/README.md

 - 👀 I’m interested in Artificial Intelligence
 - 🌱 I’m currently learning Ethical Hacking
 - 💞️ I’m looking to collaborate on The use of Artificial Intelligence in mobile apps
-- 📫 How to reach me, check my portifolio misingo255.github.io/misingo/
+- 📫 How to reach me, check my portifolio wilbertmisingo.me